 The Black Heritage Trail walking tour in Beacon Hill guides visitors through 14 significant ships that played a role in shaping African American history.
 You can stop by the Abiel Smith School for a helpful, free map.

-Moreover, the Museum of African American History, located in the former Abiel Smith School, takes visitors on a journey through Boston's Black history.
+Moreover, the Museum of African American History, located in the former Abiel Smith School, takes visitors on a journey through Boston’s Black history.
 The Boston African American National Historic Site is the largest museum dedicated to preserving and interpreting the contributions of African Americans in New England with one site in Boston and another on the Island of Nantucket.